 While Biscuits Leclerc does not utilize kiosks in providing its services to the general public, Biscuits Leclerc recognizes its obligations under the IASR should it choose to utilize kiosks for this purpose in the future.

-Food truck ??

 Employment

 a.
 Recruitment

 Biscuits Leclerc is committed to fair and accessible employment recruiting practices that attract and retain employees with disabilities.
 This includes providing accessibility across all stages of the employment cycle.